Buyer note: confirm assumptions before quoting

 Scenario A (Non-Certified Supplier): Your production line halts because incoming castings fail leak testing.
 The supplier can't identify which batch or raw material caused the issue.
 Root cause takes 3 weeks to determine (maybe).
 Your team scrambles for alternative sourcing while customers face delays.

-- •Quarantined all potentially affected inventory (yours and ours)
+- •Quarantine potentially affected inventory

-- •Initiated 8D corrective action with preliminary containment
+- •Start corrective action with preliminary containment

-- •Implemented process parameter adjustment with validation testing
+- •Implement process adjustments with validation evidence

-This is the IATF 16949 difference �?not perfection, but systematic, swift, and transparent problem resolution.
+This is the IATF 16949 difference —not perfection, but systematic, swift, and transparent problem resolution.

-Getting Started with Bohua Machinery
+Getting Started with Bohua Casting

 What We Can Do For You: